 Cloud Functions is an event-driven serverless compute platform.
 Cloud Functions allows you to write your code without worrying about provisioning resources or scaling to handle changing requirements.

 There are two types of Cloud Functions:

 - HTTP functions respond to HTTP requests.
-You'll build one in this codelab.
+You'll build one in this lab.

 - Background functions are triggered by events, like a message being published to Cloud Pub/Sub or a file being uploaded to Cloud Storage.
-We don't address this in this lab, but you can read more in the documentation.
+This address this in this lab, but you can read more in the documentation.

-This codelab will walk you through creating your own Google Cloud Function in Go.
+In this lab you will create your own Google Cloud Function in Go.

 What you will build

-In this codelab, you will publish and Cloud Function that when invoked via HTTP will display an image of the Go gopher, designed by Renee French.
+In this lab, you will publish a Cloud Function that, when invoked via HTTP, will display an image of the Go gopher, designed by Renee French.

 What you will learn